Fooxly/vscode-provision-lens/README.md

 * Show pop-ups with every note inside a file/class/function
 * Jump directly to a note
 * View all of your notes in a long and complex file **instantly**
-* Jump to the next or previous note in a file

 ## 📙 &nbsp;How to use